-The two features that have had the greatest economic and political effects on the UK over the last three years have been the struggle to exit from the economic crisis of the last five years and the formation of the coalition government.
-Although the imbalances in the UK economy are slowly being resolved, there is still some way to go and it remains vulnerable.
-However, since the spring of 2013, successive economic indicators suggest that the economy could, at last, be witnessing broadly based and more balanced growth.
-The coalition government has held together as well as could reasonably be expected, but with a general election due in spring 2015, tensions are likely to intensify.
-Economic recovery has been the defining objective of the coalition and the outcome of the next election will depend largely on how well the coalition partners are judged to have performed in making the economy more sustainable.
-A large program of quantitative easing by the Bank of England has meant that financing the deficit has not been costly for the government, but low interest rates have had significant distributive effects between savers and borrowers, and one of the uncertainties hanging over the economy is the question of how the quantitative easing program will be wound down.
+The coalition government held together as well as could reasonably be expected, but showed increasing tensions as the 2015 general election approached.
+Economic recovery served as the defining objective of the coalition, and at the time of writing, it appeared that the outcome of the election would depend largely on how well the incumbent government was able to focus the public debate on the economic recovery of the past five years.
+A large program of quantitative easing by the Bank of England has meant that financing the deficit has not been costly for the government, but low interest rates have had significant distributive effects between savers and borrowers.
+One of the uncertainties hanging over the economy is the question of how the quantitative easing program will be wound down.
+But the problems the economy faces are still formidable.